sugarlabs/GSoC/Ideas-2021.md

  - Familiarize yourself with the current implementation [blockfactory](https://github.com/sugarlabs/musicblocks/blob/master/js/blockfactory.js)
  - Come up with a framework for how the block interconnections will work -- we'd like to make it more obvious how blocks interlock and also use the interlocking to help define the schemas associated with some block logic.
  - Design the class structure for the new block rendering approach.
- - Implement all of the above in TypeScript.
+ - Implement all of the above in React (TypeScript).

 **Coding Mentors**<br>
 [Walter Bender](https://github.com/walterbender),